 As Dik established the necessary facilities on Loloata Island it became apparent that Rhinopias were a relatively common feature of many Port Moresby dive sites… So, as more divers visited Loloata and left with their Rhinopias images, the word spread!

 Dik sold the island in late 2016 and is now living back in Australia.
 The new owners have invested heavily in Loloata and now describe it as an “exclusive private island resort“.
-They do offer scuba diving, but it is clearly an additional activity rather than the prime focus it used to be.
+They do offer scuba diving, but it now seems to be an additional activity rather than the primary focus it used to be.

 When to Go?